pollen-robotics/reachy-2023-docs/content/VR/use-teleop/start/index.md

 {{< img alt="Connect to a robot" src="connect.png" width="600px" >}}

-7. Make sure the connection status in the top right of the menu is indicating "You are connected to a remote Reachy".

-8. When Reachy is ready, click on "Click here to start".
+7. You should be now in the mirror room, and see yourself controlling a virtual reachy.
+The actual robot is not in control at that time but the live camera stream is displayed at the top right of the mirror.
+The info, help and settings menus are available here (they are documented in the next section).
+Please get familiar with the robot controls and features (emotion, grasping lock).

+{{< img alt="Mirror scene" src="mirror.png" width="600px" >}}

+8. When you are ready, click on "Ready".
+The position of the actual robot appears in a semi-transparent green color.
+This may be useful when you've left the robot in a certain position that you would like to keep when entering the teleoperation.
+Hold (A) to start the teleoperation.

-{{< img alt="Start teleoperation" src="click-here-to-start.png" width="600px" >}}
+{{< img alt="Start teleoperation" src="mirror-ready.png" width="600px" >}}

-9. Choose the place you want to teleoperate Reachy from, position your hand in the posture you want to begin with.
-C **Look straight ahead, with your body in the same orientation as your head while pressing A.** The initial head position is used to determine the coordinate system giving your VR controllers position.
+9. A 3 seconds timer appears while you enter the teleoperation. **Look straight ahead, with your body in the same orientation as your head.** The initial head position is used to determine the coordinate system giving your VR controllers position.

-{{< img alt="Validate position before starting" src="ready-to-start.png" width="600px" >}}
+{{< img alt="Validate position before starting" src="timer-start.png" width="600px" >}}

-{{< alert icon="👉" text="<b>Warning:</b> you <b>cannot move</b> anymore after this step.
+{{< alert icon="👉" text="<b>Warning:</b> you <b>don't want to move your torso and body</b> anymore after this step.
+Only your head and arms.
 The position of your VR controllers to master the robot arms are calculated depending on the position you had while pressing A." >}}

 10. Come back any time to menu by **pressing A**.
-Teleoperation of the robot is automatically paused if the menu is open.
-You can move to another place until you validate a position.
+Teleoperation of the robot is automatically paused if the headset is removed.

 ## Application features